Rokasbarasa1/Pi-Pico-remote-control/README.md

 # PI_Pico_libraries

 Currently being used to store the self balancing robot project.
-The pico is used for controlling the robot.
+The pico is used as a remote controll for the robot.